 What a car in the future could look like

 The consequence of all these future car technologies should radically alter the interior of automobiles.
 The traditional dashboard and instrument displays may be replaced by projections on a window or linked to your smartphone, while front seats will no longer need to face forward.

 “It’s going to be completely revolutionary,” says Miller.
 “You’re not going to have the frustrations of commuting in traffic every day.”

 All these changes could drastically change the driving experience, but what about the automotive industry as a whole?
-Check out these 5 trends that will shift the automotive industry over the next 10 years.
+Check out these emerging emerging trends in the automotive industry.